kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/prometheus.md

 ### TSDB retention time

 The Prometheus `tsdbRetentionTime` is an important configuration option.
-This has a significant effect on metrics storage, as Prometheus will keep each reported data-point for that period of time, performing compaction as needed.
-The larger the retention time the larger the required storage.
-Also, Kiali will offer larger time periods, and if the amount of data is very large, queries against those large time periods may result in poor performance or timeouts.
+It has a significant effect on metrics storage, as Prometheus will keep each reported data-point for that period of time, performing compaction as needed.
+The larger the retention time, the larger the required storage.
+Note also that Kiali queries against large time periods, and very large data-sets, may result in poor performance or timeouts.

-The recommendation for Kiali is to set the shortest retention time possible, that also satisfies your needs.
+The recommendation for Kiali is to set the shortest retention time that meets your needs and/or operational limits.
 In some cases users may want to offload older data to a secondary store.
 Kiali will [eliminate invalid Duration options]({{< ref "/docs/faq/graph#scrapeduration" >}}) given the tsdbRetentionTime.

 For more information, see the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/storage/#operational-aspects).